This restrained early-14th century building is also known as the Palazzo Pubblico. Entry to the ground-floor central courtyard is free....

 The best is saved for last, though.
 From the vestibule, you emerge into the Sala del Mappamondo, where you can admire Simone Martini's powerful and striking Maestà .
 It features the Madonna beneath a canopy surrounded by saints and angels, and is Martini's first known work.
 On the other side of the room is another work attributed to Martini, his oft-reproduced fresco (1328–30) of Guidoriccio da Fogliano, a captain of the Sienese army.

-The next room, the Sala della Pace, is where the Council of Nine was based.
+The next room, the Sala dei Nove (Hall of the Nine), is where the Council of Nine was based.
 It is decorated with Ambrogio Lorenzetti's fresco cycle known as the Allegories of Good and Bad Government (c 1338–40).
 The central allegory portrays scenes with personifications of Justice, Wisdom, Virtue and Peace, all unusually (at the time) depicted as women, rendered along with scenes of criminal punishment and rewards for righteousness.
 Set perpendicular from it are the frescoes Allegory of Good Government and Allegory of Bad Government, which feature intensely contrasting scenes set in the recognisable environs of Siena.
 The good depicts a sunlit, idyllic, serene city, with joyous citizens and a countryside filled with crops; the bad city is filled with vices, crime and disease.
 These frescoes are often described as the most important secular paintings of the Renaissance, and shouldn't be missed.